-Although, SCCHA does not own or operate any affordable housing properties within the City, it owns and operates the affordable public housing elsewhere in the County.
+Although, SCCHA does\no-'t own or operate any affordable housing properties within the City, it owns and operates the affordable public housing elsewhere in the County. however within the surrounding area, SCCHA owns and operates the majority of public housing.

 Lower-income households in Mountain View can also receive rental assistance through the countywide HCV program, which is funded through HUD and administered by SCCHA.
 Under the HCV program, SCCHA issues a voucher to an eligible household and the household selects a unit of its choice.
 SCCHA, through the HCV, pays a portion of the tenant's monthly rent based on their household income and the tenant pays the remaining share.
 Santa Clara County residents receive preference over nonresidents when applying for HCVs.
 Assistance is targeted as follows: 75 percent entering the program must be at 0-30 percent AMI and the remaining 25 percent must be no higher than 50 percent AMI.
-As of 2019, there were 200 existing HCV holders in Mountain View.
-The waiting list has been closed since 2006.
+As of 2019, there were 336 existing HCV holders in Mountain View. has been closed since 2006.

 HUD also provides Section 8 Project-Based Vouchers (PBVs) associated with particular developments.
 SCCHA also administers the PBV program through an agreement with the property owner who deed-restricts a certain number of units as affordable to lower-income households.
 More information on the Section 8 voucher programs is provided in NA-35 Public Housing.
-As of 2019, there were 102 total PBV units in the City.
+As of 2019, there were 298 total vouchers of which, 61 are Project Based Voucher units in the City.